vjsara70/Internet-Connectivity-Test/README.md

 - General → Name: NetWatchdog → “Run whether user is logged on or not” (supply credentials)
 - Triggers → New → “On a schedule” → Daily → Repeat task every: 1 minutes → for a duration of: Indefinitely
 - Actions → New → Program/script: C:\Windows\System32\cmd.exe
-- Add arguments: /c "C:\Scripts\NetWatchdog.bat"
+- Add arguments: /c "C:\Scripts\Network_Check.bat"
 - Conditions → un-tick “Start the task only if the computer is on AC power” (if needed)
 - OK → supply credentials → Done.